cleversonledur/crudify/README.md

  - UPDATE: https://localhost:8080/my-great-model/
  - DELETE: https://localhost:8080/my-great-model/

-P.S.: Crudify do not generate security classes.
+P.S.: Crudify does not generate security classes.
 This is up to you to certify your API is secure.
 We only generate repositories, services and the basic CRUD endpoints.

 ## TODO